If you want to improve production reliability in one or more facilities, it is important to have a clear picture of the reliability goal(s).

 The two goals we use as an example are large goal images.
 How do we connect these to activities?
 A pyramid format has worked well for us.
 It is easiest to explain the concept through an example.

-Ask the question, what processes help us increase production reliability?
-What do you think will reduce downtime in the factory and reduce long-term costs: Effective responses may be, for example:
+Ask the question: Which processes help us increase production reliability?
+What do you think will reduce downtime in the factory and reduce long-term costs?
+Maintenance processes that improve reliability could be:

-- Processing and Scheduling (such as: % rush jobs, for example)
+- Planning and Scheduling (such as: % of break in jobs, for example)

-- Preventive maintenance (such as: quality + performance %)
+- Preventive maintenance (such as: quality + completion %)

-- Spare parts inventory (such as: value + service rate %)
+- Spare parts inventory (such as: value + stock-outs %)

 - Cause analysis (such as: value of solved problem)

-- Knowledgeable repair workers (such as number of recurring errors)
+- Knowledgeable repair workers (such as number of recurring problems)

 Then we have an image that looks like this: